daraghkearney/fpga-vga-verilog/index.md

 Simulation was carried out using Vivado’s built-in XSIM tool.
 I simulated the VGA timing module to check that everything behaved correctly.
 This step is essential because even a small timing error can break the display output.
 A screenshot of the waveform display is shown below.

 ### **Synthesis**
-The synthesis and implementation results for the Steve-head design were almost identical to the original template because the logic is still simple comparisons.
-Resource usage increased only slightly due to the larger number of if-else conditions.
-Timing remained well within constraints, and the design met the 25 MHz pixel-clock requirements.
+After confirming correct behaviour in simulation, the full design was synthesised and implemented on the Basys3.
+Vivado generated resource usage reports, timing summaries, and implementation floorplans.
+The design used only a small amount of LUTs and flip-flops since the logic is mostly simple comparisons.
 ### **Demonstration**
 Here is the result running on the Basys3 board—Minecraft Steve displayed on VGA!